 Start an Effective At Home Treatment

-Anxiety Starts At Your Symptoms
+Anxiety Starts With Your Symptoms

-The secret to losing anxiety in 10 days is to make sure that you've altered your life within those 10 days to one that promotes relaxation, healthy thoughts, and anxiety free living.
+The secret to losing anxiety in 10 days is to make sure that you've altered your life within those ten days to one that promotes relaxation, healthy thoughts, and anxiety free living.
 Starting today, do each of the following:

 As long as your doctor says it's safe for you to exercise, you need to start regularly exercising right now, this very moment.
 You should be jogging, you should be doing some anaerobic workouts (muscle exercises), and you should be engaging in sports.